eldimious/js-notes/inheritance/how_to_make_inheritance_in_JS.md

 # A) Prototype Delegation
 A prototype is a **working object instance**.
 Objects inherit directly from other objects.
 So in prototypal inheritance, instances inherit from other instances.
 Using delegate prototypes we are setting the prototype of one instance to refer to an examplar object.<br />
 In JavaScript, an object may have a **link to a prototype for delegation**.
-If a property is **not found on** the object, the lookup is delegated to the delegate prototype.
+If a property is **not found on** the object, the lookup is delegated to the delegate prototype, which may have a link to its own delegate prototype, and so on up the chain until you arrive at `Object.prototype`, which is the root delegate.
 So using, delegate prototypes (setting the prototype of one instance to refer to an examplar object), it’s literally **Objects Linking to Other Objects**, or OLOO, as Kyle Simpson calls it.<br />
 We can achieve a prototype delegation using: <br />

-1. ES5 constructor function
+1. ES5 constructor function.

-2. ES6 class(sugar style of constructor function)
+2. ES6 class(sugar style of constructor function).

-3. Function factory using Object.create()
+3. Function factory using Object.create().

 **Pos of using Prototype Delegation**

 1. Micro-optimization performance benefit.
-Method delegation can preserve memory resources because you only need one copy of each method to be shared by all instances.
+Method delegation can  **preserve memory resources** because you only need one copy of each method to be shared by all instances.

 2. Really good to **store public/shared methods** on a shared prototype.
 Thats way, you have just one copy shared among all instances.
 If you add a method in prototype, it will affect all the instances.